Judge-Girl/Judge-Girl/README.md

 Judge Girl is under incubation and is [actively developed (here to see the Scrum kanban)](https://github.com/orgs/Judge-Girl/projects/3).
 The document may be obsolete.
 Feel free to contact `johnny850807@gmail.com` or leave issues, open a thread in the discussions page if you are interested in any apsect.

 ## Setup & Build

 Clone the project (must include the submodule):
-`git clone --recursive` (This repository depends on the submodule Judge-Girl/Code-Quality-Inspection)
+`git clone --recursive` (This repository depends on the submodule Judge-Girl/Code-Quality-Inspection so the `--recursive` flag is needed)

-1. Rename `application.example.yml`, `application-mysql.example.yml` and `application-mongo.example.yml` under the `Spring-Boot/Spring-Boot-Commons/src/main/resources/config/` folder to `application.yml`, `application-mysql.yml` and `application-mongo.yml`, respectively.
-   and replace the PLACEHOLDERs with the values according to your environment.
+1. Rename `application.example.yml`, `application-mysql.example.yml`, `application-mongo.example.yml` and `application-redis.example.yml` under the `Spring-Boot/Spring-Boot-Commons/src/main/resources/config/` folder to `application.yml`, `application-mysql.yml`, `application-mongo.yml` and `application-redis.yml`  respectively, and then replace the PLACEHOLDERs in these files with the values to fit your need.
-2. Rename `infra.example.yml` to `infra.yml` and replace the PLACEHOLDERs with the values according to your environment.
+2. Rename `infra.example.yml` to `infra.yml` and replace the PLACEHOLDERs with the values in the file to fit your need.

-## Run Judge-Girl's backend locally
+## Run the entire Judge-Girl's backend locally

-For those who wants to run all-in-one deployment locally, please do the following:
+For those who wants to run _all-in-one deployment_ locally, please do the following:

 1. Create a judge-girl network by `docker network create judge-girl`
 1. Run the infra component by `docker-compose -f infra.yml`